VaishnaviMore26/HR-Employee-Analytics-SQL/README.md

 This project demonstrates how SQL can be used to transform raw employee data into meaningful HR insights.

+It showcases practical skills in:

+* Database management
+* Data cleaning
+* SQL analysis
+* Advanced SQL
+* Business-oriented problem solving
+* Data-driven decision making

-It showcases practical skills in **database management, data cleaning, SQL analysis, and advanced SQL techniques**, making it suitable as a portfolio project for an entry-level **SQL Developer / Data Analyst** role.
+This project is designed as a portfolio project for an entry-level **SQL Developer / Data Analyst** role.

 ---